WES School Clubs and Activities

 Math Olympiad

-Meeting Day: Thursday
+Meeting Day: Monday

 Woodland Elementary School participates in the Mathematical Olympiads for Elementary and Middle Schools (MOEMS®️) with the support of the Sandy Springs Education Force (SSEF).
 The MOEMS program strives to achieve the following for students who participate: